 Managing stress is also important for heart health, including getting enough sleep and keeping relationships strong.
 For tips, see our blog on connecting with ourselves and others.

-What are CVD Signs?
+What are CVD Signs and Symptoms?

 You can learn about common heart conditions on the CDC Heart Disease website.
 If you have concerns about your heart health, talk to your primary care doctor or nurse practitioner.
 For help asking questions, check out these tips for talking to a doctor.